 “I am passionate about using a broad range of methods to understand the experiences and perspectives of service users in order to develop high quality research and policy which is responsive to their needs.”

-- Research to inform the possible development and expansion of a specialist Children’s Service and Children’s Activity Hub, including an evidence review; policy review; demand profiling; supply profiling; financial profiling and in depth interviews with commissioners and voluntary sector organisations.
+- Research to inform the possible development and expansion of a specialist Children’s Service and Children’s Activity Hub in West London, including an evidence review; policy review; demand profiling; supply profiling; financial profiling and in-depth interviews with Commissioners and voluntary sector organisations.

-- A review of an Integrated Discharge Team.
+- A review of an hospital Integrated Discharge Team (IDT).
 The review explored the integrated health and social teams, particularly the functions of the service; working arrangements; staffing resources; information sharing arrangements; how best to demonstrate performance of the service; current and potential outcomes of the service and value for money.

-- In depth data analysis as part of a five-year impact evaluation of group of professional development programmes for social workers.
+- Year 2 and 3 analysis as part of a five-year impact evaluation of group of university programmes for social workers.
 This included a review of the extent to which the programmes improve the quality of social work practice; and potential improvements to the content and structure of the programmes.

-Hannah has a wide range of research experience, particularly undertaking research and analysis of qualitative and quantitative data.
-She has experience of:
+Hannah has a wide range of research and consultancy experience across the public and not-for-profit sectors, including experience of:

 - Designing, conducting and analysing data from face-to-face interviews and focus groups with a wide range of stakeholders including those from groups commonly referred to as “vulnerable” or “hard to reach”.